Windbreaks – Agroforestry for Any Property

 A windbreak, also called a shelter belt, is a planting of one or more rows of trees or shrubs that provides protection from the wind.
-Using plants to act as living barriers is an old idea that can be modified to serve different purposes on almost any property.
 Whether you’re trying to shelter structures, block snow from roadways, protect crops in the garden, or make your land more hospitable to wildlife, it’s worth considering installing a windbreak.

 When properly planned, planted, and maintained, windbreaks have numerous economic and environmental benefits.
-Windbreaks can provide summer shade and block wind year-round to reduce energy use.
-They can include plants that provide fruit or nuts for people and wildlife, and flowering species to help support pollinators.
-If you’re interested in aesthetics, selecting plants with colorful stems and foliage can improve the beauty of your property in every season.
+Windbreaks can provide summer shade and block wind year-round to reduce home energy use.
+The planting can also include trees and shrubs that provide fruit or nuts for people and wildlife, and flowering species to help support pollinators.
+Using plants with colorful stems and foliage is a great way to improve the beauty of your property in every season.

 Planning Your Windbreak